-What follows is coming from my experience and is applicable to both home made pizza and professional pizza environment.
+What follows is coming from my experience and is applicable to both home made pizza and professional pizza environments.
 In the latter case with some caveats though.
-As we will be talking mainly about Neapolitan Pizza, in case you are not yet experienced at making it, you maybe want to take the advantage of asking for one of my personalized pizza recipes 😉
+Please also keep in min that in this article we will be talking mainly about Neapolitan Pizza.

 How Long Does Leftover Pizza Last

 Let’s say that you prepared a certain amount of pizza dough for your party.
 Or you are pizzaiolo in a new Italian pizzeria and you are still calibrating your pizza recipe.
 It is common to overestimate the pizza dough production.